Web Page / Show Assignments & Announcements

-7. Required supplies: “marble” copybook, folder, loose-leaf paper, pencils, highlighter, and graphing calculator.
+7. Required supplies: “marble” copybook, covered text, folder, loose-leaf paper, pencils, highlighter, and graphing calculator.
 Geometry students also need a protractor, a 6-inch/cm ruler, and a calculator containing Cabri Jr. (APP).
-Most students will use the TI-nspire with 84 keypad or the TI-84 plus silver. ( TI-nspire CAS is NOT recommended.)
+Most students will use the TI-nspire with 84 keypad or the TI-84 plus silver.

 8. Absences: Tests and quizzes are usually taken on day of return.
 It is the responsibility of the student to make arrangements with the teacher.
 Class notes need to be copied from a classmate within two days.
 Assignments should be submitted within 2 school days, but students may request more time for longer absences.
 Assignments will be posted on GradeConnect and teacher page.

 9. Late Assignments: When students are not absent, late assignments must be submitted by the next day, for partial credit.
 No credit will be given, if an assignment is more than 1 day late.